mobijoker/Cyber/_posts/Arthur/Projects/en/2016-08-18-wp-plugin-my-syntax-highlighter.md

 ---

 ![thumb](/images/my-syntax-highlighter/icon.png)
-Simple post syntax-highlighted code without losing it's formatting or making any manual changes.
-Supporting multiple languages, shortcodes and themes.
+An easy to use WordPress plugin that provides a simple way for embedding syntax-highlighted source code within pages or posts on your website, without losing it's formatting or making any manual changes.
+Supporting 14 languages, 16 shortcodes and 36 themes.
+The syntax highlighting feature implemented via a [CodeMirror](https://codemirror.net/) library.
+If you want more options then tell me and I will be happy to add it.

 <br><br>

 ### Description

 <img src="/images/my-syntax-highlighter/banner.png" alt="WP Plugin &quot;My Syntax Highlighter&quot;" />

-An easy to use WordPress plugin that provides a simple way for embedding syntax-highlighted source code within pages or posts on your website, without losing it's formatting or making any manual changes.
-Supporting 14 languages, 16 shortcodes and 36 themes.
-The syntax highlighting feature implemented via a [CodeMirror](https://codemirror.net/) library.

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 Syntax highlighting is one strategy to improve the readability and context of the text; especially for code that spans several pages.
 The reader can easily ignore large sections of comments or code, depending on what they are looking for.